servs/nFormEmbedPlugin/README.markdown

 ![Diagram](http://yuml.me/diagram/scruffy/class/[Author]1-0...*[Book])

-In the Author form we call the embedRelationAndCreate method.
-This creates a subform with all the related books and a possibility to add new books.
+In the Author form we call the embedRelationAndCreate() method.
+This creates a sub form with all the related books and a way to add new books.

     class AuthorForm extends BaseAuthorForm {
       public function configure() {